java-to-kotlin/java-to-kotlin.github.io/_journeys/prefix-to-infix-syntax.md

 ---
 # {{page.title}}

-Our application contains a utility class of static methods that we use to build examples of JSON data in tests.
+The _Travelator_ application contains a utility class of static methods that we use to build examples of JSON data in tests.
-This allows us to write self-contained tests that are not split between Java code and JSON resource files without having to build JSON examples by string concatenation.
+This allows us to write self-contained tests that are not split between Java code and JSON resource files, and we don't have to build JSON examples in the tests by string concatenation.

 To build a JSON tree, we statically import syntactic sugar methods from the `Json` class: